Logo of "reviewmobility®" in white lowercase letters on a black background, featuring a thumbs-up icon to the left of the text.

 Wet Room Installation Questions Key Points:

-• common question is how to make a bathroom more like a wet room.
+• A common question is how to make a bathroom more like a damp room.

-• There is a need for a waterproof seal in the wet room.
+• A waterproof seal is needed in the damp room.

 • Showers with wood floors are generally not advised.